knative/docs/docs/getting-started/creating-function.md

     Created go function in hello
     ```

-That's it.
-You have created your first Knative Function.
 Let's take a look at the project before deploying it.
 In the `hello` directory, you will find a few files.
 The `handle.go` file is where you will implement your